Keisei Skyliner (from/to Narita Airport)

 TICKETING & TRAVEL PASSES

-A one-way journey from the airport to Keisei-Ueno or Nippori Station costs JPY2520 per adult.
-A one-way ticket to Aoto Station costs JPY2140.
+A one-way journey from the airport to Keisei-Ueno or Nippori Station costs JPY2,570 per adult.
 Return tickets and special discounted tickets are also available through the official Skyliner website.

 Both Terminal 1 and Terminal 2 have a Skyliner & Keisei Information Center, open daily from 07:00 until 21:00.
 Foreign language-speaking staff – including English, Chinese and Korean – are usually on-hand to assist.
 Tickets are available using the ticket machines or service windows at the airport terminals.
 Tickets can also be purchased from machines in Terminal 3 and ticket machines/windows at Keisei-Ueno Station, Nippori Station and Aoto Station.

 As stated above, the Keisei Skyliner is not covered by any JR Pass.
 The Narita Express (N’EX) is however covered by a range of JR passes.

 Not just the largest city in Japan but also the largest city in the world, Tokyo is a sprawling giant that must be experienced at least once.
 Knowing where to stay when visiting Tokyo can make a huge difference when it comes to getting around the city and ultimately, getting the most out of your time there.
 Our ‘Where To Stay In Tokyo?’ page breakdowns the best areas to stay including accommodation listings.